mosra/magnum-website/site/content/pages/index.rst

 goal is to simplify low-level graphics development and interaction with OpenGL using recent C++11 features and to abstract away platform-specific issues.

+.. note-danger:: Website under development

+    This website is very much a work-in-progress, currently contains only archived content and might be *very broken* on your system.
+Please see `the explanatory blog post <{filename}/blog/meta/a-new-website-coming-soon.rst>`_
+    for more information.

 .. todo: button Magnum Download latest

 Design goals